peterdongan/ExdTech.ImageServer/README.md

 * Resizes images with dimensions greater than configured/specified limits.
 * Throws Bad Request if non-images are uploaded or if limits on accepted filesize or dimensions are exceeded.
 * Reencodes images as jpegs.
 * Stores images to Azure Blob Storage.
-(Easy to change.)
+(Or elsewhere with your own implementation of `IImageStore`.)

 ## Set-up
 Configure the following values in appsettings.json: